thegboat/fast_change_table/README.md

   restores a list of indexes to a table

 fast\_add\_indexes(table, &block)
   allows you to pass a block to add indexes.
-For mysql creates specified indexes in one statement; allows the data to be scanned once.

 __Example:__